 - Journal.
 Get a cute journal, and write down your thoughts, what God is teaching you, and how you are combatting Satan’s lies with truth.

-When you are feeling like a failure as a mom, here are some great Scriptures to remind you who you are in Christ.
+The next time you are having a rough day and feeling like a failure as a mom, here are some great Scriptures to remind you who you are in Christ.
 Find your identity in Christ and not in Satan’s lies.
-There are definitely more, but these will get you started.
+There are definitely more, but these affirmations and verses will get you started.
 Focus and dwell on these.

 - You are loved.
 God loves us.
 He loved us even when we were dead in our sins.
 Ephesians 2 has a great reminder of this.